LightLatentControl/LightLatentControl.github.io/index.md

 layout: default
 title: LiLAC - A Lightweight Latent ControlNet for Musical Audio Generation
 description: Audio Examples
+authors:
+  - name: "Author Name 1"
+    affiliation: "University/Institution 1"
+  - name: "Author Name 2"
+    affiliation: "University/Institution 2"
 ---

+## Authors
+**Author Name 1**<sup>1</sup>, **Author Name 2**<sup>2</sup>

+<sup>1</sup>University/Institution 1
+<sup>2</sup>University/Institution 2

 ## Abstract
-Text-to-audio diffusion models produce high-quality and diverse music but lack fine-grained, time-varying controls, which are essential for music production.
+Text-to-audio diffusion models produce high-quality and diverse music but many, if not most, of the SOTA models lack the fine-grained, time-varying controls essential for music production.
 ControlNet enables attaching external controls to a pre-trained generative model by cloning and fine-tuning its encoder on new conditionings.
 However, this approach incurs a large memory footprint and restricts users to a fixed set of controls.
 We propose a lightweight, modular architecture that considerably reduces parameter count while matching ControlNet in audio quality and condition adherence.
 Our method offers greater flexibility and significantly lower memory usage, enabling more efficient training and deployment of independent controls.
 We conduct extensive objective and subjective evaluations, see complete paper for more details.

 ---

 ## Architecture Overview

+Our work, **LiLAC**, introduces a lightweight, parameter-efficient alternative to the commonly used ControlNet model for appending post-hoc controls to pre-trained models.
+Instead of cloning the backbone's computationally expensive encoder blocks, we leverage the existing frozen blocks by performing a second pass through them, wrapped by small, trainable adaptor layers.

 <div style="width: 50%; margin: 0 auto;">
     <img src="assets/LiLAC.png" alt="Architecture Diagram" style="width: 100%;">
 </div>
-Here is a outline showing how the LiLAC architecture compares to ControlNet.
-Instead of the cloning encoder blocks of the backbone model we intend to append controls to, we instead  perform a second pass through each of the models frozen encoder blocks, wrapped by smaller convolutional layers.

-Specifically, we introduce three layers per block:
+Specifically, we introduce three layers per encoder block as shown in the figure above:
 - a *Head* layer before the frozen block
 - a *Tail* layer after the frozen block
 - a *Residual* connection to preserve condition information as it passes through the frozen block

+To ensure training stability, we initialize the Head and Tail layers as Identity convolutions, which mirrors the backbone's pathway from the start.
+The residual connection is initialized as a zero convolution, following the ControlNet methodology.
+This allows the conditional signal to be introduced gradually during training.

-This design achieves a significant reduction in parameters while maintaining comparable performance to the original ControlNet implementation.
-Utilising Diff-a-Riff as our backbone model, our lightest configuration using only head layers (LiLAC<sup>H</sup>) consists of only 32M parameters compared to ControlNet's 165M parameters.
+This design achieves a significant reduction in parameters while objective and subjective evaluations show it maintains comparable performance to the original ControlNet implementation.
+Using Diff-a-Riff as our backbone, our lightest configuration using only head layers (LiLAC<sup>H</sup>) consists of only 32M parameters, a reduction of 81% compared to ControlNet's 165M parameters.
+On heavier architectures such as Stable Audio Open this would provide a 90% reduction from 552M down to only 57M.
+This extra available parameter overhead allows for flexible and modular training of multiple independent controls without retraining the backbone model.

 ---